jlesage/docker-baseimage/README.md

 and the value of the environment variable is expected to be printed to its standard output.
 If the script exits with the return code `100`, the environment variable is not set.

+**NOTE**: The helper `set-cont-env` can be used to set internal environment
+          variables from the Dockerfile.

 #### Availability